Cirkit Designer Logo

 1. Basic Circuit Setup:

-• Connect the Source pin to ground (for low-side switching).
+• Connect the Source pin to ground or the negative terminal of the power supply.

 • Apply a voltage to the Gate pin to control the MOSFET.
-A voltage of 2.5V or higher (logic-level) is typically sufficient to fully turn on the MOSFET.
+A voltage above the threshold (typically 2.1V) will turn the MOSFET on, allowing current to flow from the Drain to the Source.

 2. Gate Resistor:

-• Use a resistor (e.g., 10kΩ) between the Gate and ground to ensure the MOSFET remains off when no signal is applied.
+• Use a resistor (e.g., 10kΩ) between the Gate and ground to ensure the MOSFET remains off when no signal is applied to the Gate.

-• The 2N7002 can be directly driven by a 3.3V or 5V logic signal from a microcontroller like an Arduino UNO.
+• The 2N7002 can be driven directly by 3.3V or 5V logic signals, making it compatible with microcontrollers like the Arduino UNO.

 Example Circuit with Arduino UNO